all4innov/pyOCNI/README.rst

    sudo python start.py

 4. HowTo use
 =====================================================================
 In order to use pyOCNI, you must respect certain rules :

 #.
 All requests/responses must follow the OCCI standard, any detected conflict will cancel the request.
 #.
 Kinds, Mixins and Actions can be created, retrieved, updated or deleted (CRUD) on the fly.
 #.
 Scheme + Term = OCCI_ID : unique identifier of the OCCI (Kind/Mixin/Action) description
 #.
-PyOCNI_Server_Address + term = OCCI_Location of (Kind/Mixin/Action) description
-#.
-PyOCNI_Server_Address + location = OCCI_Location of (Resource/link) description
+PyOCNI_Server_Address + location = OCCI_Location of (Kind/Mixin/Action) description

 PyOCNI offers two OCCI rendering formats : HTTP and JSON.
 The following commands are JSON specific.
 If you want to see HTTP command please check here.

 ________________________________________________________________________________________________________________________

 4.1.
 Category management